Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

-Corporate ski trip activity ideas:
+Corporate ski trip activity ideas

 Helicopter landing on snow near skiers